MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 > * [iOS](ios.md)
 > * [Xamarin](xamarin.md)

 Mobile Center Distribute will let your users install a new version of the app when you distribute it via the Mobile Center.
-With a new version of the app available, the SDK will present an update dialog to the users to either download or ignore the new version.
-Once they chose to update, the SDK will start to update your application.
+With a new version of the app available, the SDK will present an update dialog to the users to either download or postpone the new version.
+Once they choose to update, the SDK will start to update your application.
 This feature will NOT work if your app is deployed to the app store.

-In addition, please have a look at the information on how to [utilize Mobile Center Distribute](~/distribution/index.md) if you haven't done it, yet.
+In addition, please have a look at the information on how to [utilize Mobile Center Distribute](~/distribution/index.md) if you haven't integrated it, yet.
 While it is possible to use Mobile Center Distribute to distribute a new version of your app without adding any code, adding Mobile Center Distribute to your app's code will result in a more seamless experience for your testers and users as they get the in-app update experience.

 ## 1. Add in-app updates to your app